apache/airflow/docs/helm-chart/customizing-workers.rst

 This may be useful if you need different configuration between worker types for ``CeleryKubernetesExecutor`` or if you need to customize something not possible with :ref:`workers parameters <parameters:workers>` alone.

-As an example, let's say we want to set ``priorityClassName`` on our workers:
+As an example, let's say you want to set ``priorityClassName`` on your workers:

 .. note::